R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Proposed Approach and Solution

 \subsection{Decentralized Safety Protocol}

-We now integrate the concept of $R$-Bounded trajectories into a decentralized safety protocol.
+We now integrate this constraint with \gatekeeper{} to establish a formally safe decentralized protocol.
 We use \gatekeeper{} as the building block for safety, and leverage $R$-Boundedness to enable local safety verification of candidate trajectories.

-Each agent $i$ executes \gatekeeper{} independently, at discrete iterations indexed by $k_i \in \mathbb{N}$, which occur at times $t_{k_i} \in \Rnonneg$, where $t_{k_i} < t_{(k+1)_i}$.
-Iteration $0_i$ coincides with agent $i$ entering $\Acal$.
-The agent is required to have a valid candidate at this time.
-At later iterations $k_i > 0$, agent $i$ performs the following: \begin{enumerate} \item Receives the current committed trajectories $\Tcal_{k_j,j}^\com$ of all its neighbors $j \in \Ncal_i(t_{k_i})$. \item Plans a nominal trajectory $\Tcal_{k_i, i}^\nom$ to its goal, attempting to avoid the committed trajectories of all its neighbors. \item Construct candidate trajectories as in \cref{alg:attempt_replan} and defined in \cref{def:candidate_trajectory}, until either one is found that satisfies the validity conditions of \cref{def:valid}, or none is found. \item As in \cref{alg:update_state}, if a valid candidate is found, then it is committed, otherwise the previous committed trajectory is used. \end{enumerate}
+When an agent $i$ joins the network, which we term iteration $0_i$, the agent is required to have a valid candidate.
+At later iterations $k_i > 0$, agent $i$ will: \begin{enumerate} \item Receive the current committed trajectories $\Tcal_{k_j,j}^\com$ of all neighbors $j \in \Ncal_i(t_{k_i})$. \item Plan a nominal trajectory $\Tcal_{k_i, i}^\nom$, attempting to avoid static obstacles and the committed trajectories of neighbors. \item Construct candidates using \cref{alg:attempt_replan} until one is found which satisfies the validity conditions of Def.~\ref{def:valid}, or the algorithm returns. \item If a valid candidate is found, commit the trajectory, otherwise continue along $\Tcal_{k_i-1,i}^\com$. \end{enumerate}